 Brushing your beard

 Trimming your beard is a different game altogether.
 One uneven cut and your whole look will fall apart.
-Buying a good high-grade clipper is the first step towards proper beard care.
+Buying a good high-grade clipper is the first chapter in the beard grooming guide.
 Start the process by combing your damp beard in one direction.
 Then, using a clipper, slowly trim the desired area.
 Ensure that you are using a lower setting while shaving the hair on your neck and cheek.
 Once done, use a pair of scissors to get rid of fly-away hair and apply a good amount of moisturizer as the last step.

 Follow our beginner’s guide to beard care and let us know your experiences in the comment section below.